Skip to main content

 National developments

-Notable cases:
+Notable case:

 KEY OBSERVATION

 ODIHR recalls that in Ministerial Council Decision 9/09, OSCE participating States agreed to a common definition of hate crime and committed to collecting reliable data and statistics on such crimes.
-To that end, hate crimes need to be distinguished from hate speech and so-called extremist crimes throughout the recording and data collection processes.
+To that end, hate crimes need to be distinguished from hate speech and extremist crimes throughout the recording and data collection processes.
 Participating States also committed to enacting specific, tailored legislation to combat hate crimes, providing for effective penalties that take into account the gravity of such crimes.
-ODIHR stands ready to support Hungary in meeting the relevant commitments through its comprehensive resources and tailored assistance in the area of hate crime recording an data collection, as well as by providing further resources and tailored legislative advice.
+ODIHR stands ready to support Hungary in meeting the relevant commitments through its comprehensive resources and tailored assistance in the area of hate crime recording and data collection, as well as by providing further resources and tailored legislative advice.

 Our methodology

-INCIDENTS REPORTED BY OTHER SOURCES
+OVERVIEW OF INCIDENTS REPORTED BY CIVIL SOCIETY

 Racist and xenophobic hate crime